BreezeHub/BreezeProject/Breeze.Documentation/alpha/option3.md

-## How to build the Breeze Daemon
+## How to build Breeze Wallet

-To build breeze wallet with Breeze Privacy Protocol, you need to first build the daemon then the client.
+To build breeze wallet with Breeze Privacy Protocol, you need to first build and run Breeze Daemon.

 Breeze daemon is the backend REST service, hosting a Bitcoin node upon which Breeze UI depends: